- 9 min read

 And this is already happening.
 In January 2026, researchers found three prompt injection vulnerabilities in Anthropic’s own official MCP Git server.
 An attacker who could influence what the agent reads (say, through a crafted commit message or README) could weaponise those flaws without ever touching the system directly.
 The model does not need to be stupid for this to work.
 It just needs to be trusting.

 If an agent reads external email, issue comments, documentation, websites, and uploaded files, then it lives in an adversarial environment.
-That is true even if your users are lovely and your team means well.
+That’s true even if your users are lovely and your team means well.
 So the question stops being “can the model perfectly distinguish good instructions from bad ones?” and becomes “what happens when it can’t?”

 Agents deserve the same treatment.
 Probably stricter.